binhnguyennus/awesome-scalability/README.md

 #### Community power :mountain_cableway::aerial_tramway::mountain_cableway:

 > Contributions are greatly welcome!
 You may want to take a look at the [contribution guidelines](CONTRIBUTING.md).

-> If you find this project helpful, please share on your chat groups, [on Twitter](https://ctt.ec/V8B2p), or [on Weibo](http://t.cn/RnjFLCB) so more people can be helped!
-Power is gained by sharing knowledge, not hoarding it.
-Thank you! :hibiscus:
+If you see a link here that is no longer maintained or is not a good fit, please submit a pull request!

 ## Content
 - [Principle](#principle)